-And it’s this sentiment that has led members of the fashion community in their pursuit of sustainability.
-As awareness grows of the wastefulness, poor working conditions and environmental impact of some sectors of the fashion industry, the time has come to make change, and sewing our own clothes is a great first step.
+As awareness grows of the wastefulness, poor working conditions and environmental impact of some sectors of the fashion industry, the time has come to make a change, and sewing our own clothes is a great first step.

 Designers, bloggers, influencers and shoppers alike have been making efforts to be more green.
 Buying clothes from ethically responsible companies such as Gudrun Sjödén, is one way to help.
 Gudrun focuses on using sustainable materials and weaving techniques to make clothes that will last, challenging the perception that fashion is always fast and wasteful.

-Read on for some inspiration on how our best sustainable sewing tips.
+Read on for some of our best sustainable sewing tips.

 There’s nothing wrong with investing in new items of clothing every now and then, provided they’re of good quality and made responsibly.

-No one understands this like Gudrun Sjödén.
+No one understands this better than Gudrun Sjödén.
 As a fashion designer seeking to redefine the values of the industry, sustainability runs through every fibre of her clothing.
-Just take the new winter collection, for example.
-From organic cotton and wool to hardwearing linen, each piece is lovingly woven in natural fabrics that are built to last.

 Why buy fabric when you can use pre-loved garments you already have at home?
 If you’re a keen sewist, or you’re new to dressmaking and looking for ideas for where to begin, upcycling is the perfect way to create sustainable fashion you won’t see all over the high-street.

-Below is a list of great sewing projects you can easily do at home.
-Not only will you have the satisfaction of knowing your hard work has gone into what you’re wearing, but you’ll also be making firm changes to reduce waste and opt for a more eco-friendly life.
+Below is a list of great sewing projects and sustainable upcycling ideas that you can easily do at home.
+Not only will you have the satisfaction of knowing how much hard work has gone into your clothes, but you’ll also be making firm changes to reduce waste and opt for a more eco-friendly life.